Tailor

-A tailor is a person who makes or alters clothing, particularly in men's clothing.
+A tailor is a person who makes or alters clothing, particularly men's clothing.
 The Oxford English Dictionary dates the term to the thirteenth century.

 History

 Although clothing construction goes back to prehistory, there is evidence of tailor shops in Ancient Greece and Rome, as well as tailoring tools such as irons and shears.
 The profession of tailor in Europe became formalized in the High Middle Ages through the establishment of guilds.
 Tailors' guilds instituted a system of masters, journeymen, and apprentices.
 Guild members established rules to limit competition and establish quality standards.
 In 1244, members of the tailor's guild in Bologna established statutes to govern their profession and required anyone working as a tailor to join the guild.

 In England, the Statute of Artificers, passed in 1563, included the profession of tailor as one of the trades that could be entered only by serving a term of apprenticeship, typically seven years.

-A typical tailor shop would have a master, a foreman, several journeymen and apprentices.
+A typical tailor shop would have a master, a foreman, several journeymen, and apprentices.
 The apprentices, often beginning their training as young adolescents and indentured to the master by their parents (for a fee), performed menial tasks such as cleaning, managing the fires to heat the pressing-irons, running errands, and matching fabric and trims.
 Apprentices were also taught the "tailor's posture", to sit cross-legged on a raised board or bench while they sewed.
 A tailoring establishment then generally consisted of a well-appointed room in which the master would measure customers.
 Cutting, sewing, buttonholes, and finishing work were performed in adjoining rooms.

 In England, there were many negative associations with the profession of tailoring.
 Tailors were often called "snips", "bodkins", "thimbles", "shreds", "stiches" [sic], and "geese" (referring to the tailor's "goose" or iron).
 In William Shakespeare's plays, a tailor was variously called a "thread", a "thimble", and a "rag".
 By reputation, tailors were generally presumed to drink to excess and to have effeminate tendencies (likely because of the view of sewing as a woman's activity).
 Tailors were presumed to be physically weak and to have delicate constitutions.
 It was commonly asserted that their diets consisted of cabbage.
 In comics, they were portrayed as cuckolds or henpecked husbands.
 A common saying at the time was "Nine tailors make a man".

 As with other artisanal trades, tailors relied on the "house of call" or "call houses", a trade club at which they could procure workmen.
 Sometimes, a skilled journeyman assigned by the call house would be taken on permanently by the master.
 Master tailors who failed to comply with laws of wages or hours could lose access to the call houses, and journeymen whose work was reported as poor could be removed from the call book.
 Many tailors became virtually blind from the extensive hours of stitching by hand with only candelight to illumine the work.
 The call for tailoring peaked in the winter, and tailors were often unemployed for several months over the summer.